yaperos/app-nodejs-codechallenge/README.md

 ## How to run

-To run the solution, you need to have Docker and Docker Compose installed on your machine.
+1. Run SQL dump that is located in the `./database` folder in 'app-nodejs-codechallenge' database

-1. Run the following commands to start the services:
+2. Run the following commands to start the services:

 ```bash
 yarn transaction-ms
 yarn anti-fraud-ms
 ```

 2. The services will be available at the following URLs: